Sina-shafiee/aps-website-team-todo/README.md

 ## Getting Started

-Open your terminal in root directory of project and run following command to install pnpm and despondencies
+Open your terminal in root directory of project and run following command to install pnpm and dependencies

 ```bash
 npm i -g pnpm & pnpm install